How Do I Know When To Give Up?

 Fighting for a life without addiction.

-It’s not about making a choice to ‘give up’ on the person you love.
-It’s about choosing to take your own recovery into your hands and to take back your power.
+It? not about making a choice to ?ive up?on the person you love.
+It? about choosing to take your own recovery into your hands and to take back your power.
 Your addict has that choice too.

-And if ‘giving up’ means walking away from a relationship with an addict until they secure their recovery, you are still not giving up.
+And if ?iving up?means walking away from a relationship with an addict until they secure their recovery, you are still not giving up.

-I second guessed myself at first and wondered ‘What if I walked away too soon?’, ‘What if something happens to him now that I’ve left?’, ‘What if staying or doing just a little more is the last bit he needed to reach recovery?’, ‘What if after all this time I walk away and then he begins recovery and I miss out?’, especially in the moments when the addiction seemed to have left for the briefest of time and I would see glimpses of the person I always believed was deep inside.
+I second guessed myself at first and wondered ?hat if I walked away too soon?? ?hat if something happens to him now that I?e left?? ?hat if staying or doing just a little more is the last bit he needed to reach recovery?? ?hat if after all this time I walk away and then he begins recovery and I miss out?? especially in the moments when the addiction seemed to have left for the briefest of time and I would see glimpses of the person I always believed was deep inside.

 So how do you know when to give up the fight and begin fighting for yourself?